vassiliy/nullfront-dev/README.md

 - Then you're good to `cd` into the project folder and `git init` there;

 ## Updating
-- Keep the project updated with `npm run keep`.
-Run it once a day before start working;
+- Keep the project updated by pulling this repo and `npm run keep` then;
 - Further awesomeness is totally up to you now.

 For instance, `gulp -p one` will run server for project whose markup is stored in `projects/one` folder.